-When various types of illustrations are inserted into a document in order visually, it is called the ato make it more appealing, it is called Clip Art.
-These illustrations include clip art, pictures, SmartArt, and charts.
+Clip Art is an art of inserting illustrations into a document in order to make it more appealing.
+It is used extensively and it comes in many forms both electronic and printed.
+These illustrations include clip art, pictures, Smart Art, and charts.
 This Art can be used in both personal and commercial projects.

-This part of the lesson will suggest how to search for and locate clip art and insert it into the documents.
+This part of the chapter will suggest how to search for and locate clip art and insert it into the documents.